 Chris Szota, Chris studies how plants improve the effectiveness of engineered vegetated systems, like green roofs, street tree pits and raingardens, in reducing the volume of polluted stormwater entering urban waterways.

-Edita Ritmeiertje (PhD) Edita studies floral chemical defence – cyanogenesis – in the plant family Proteaceae.
-Her work investigates optimal allocation of defence metabolites from floral tissues at fine scale to population level
+Edita Ritmeiertje (PhD 2018-2020) Floral chemical defence – cyanogenesis – in the plant family Proteaceae.

 Carola Pritzkow (PhD 2015-19) Drivers of drought-related physiological, morphological and anatomical trait expressions in a temperate eucalypt